Ophthalmology is a specialty within medicine dedicated to the study of the eyes and vision.

 Evaluation and Diagnosis

-comes to preserving vision.
-It is recommended that all adults undergo routine ocular
+preserving vision.
+It is recommended that all adults undergo routine ocular screening exams.

-that can affect the eye or a family history of eye disease, should undergo an eye
+affect the eye or a family history of eye disease, should undergo an eye exam to determine

-a baseline eye exam at age 40.
-Based on this exam, and any associated risk factors,
+eye exam at age 40.
+Based on this exam, and any associated risk factors, the ophthalmologist

 During the eye exam, the following are assessed: